gaehlerm/SoftwareEngineering/README.md

 This is how we are able to create extremely complex objects.
 We have to break them down into small parts that we understand very well and then build them together like Lego bricks.
 Every time we assemble a few pieces, we create something new that we give a name to and can explain to other humans what this thing does.
 It has a higher level of abstraction.

 Most people driving a car have a good understanding of how it works.
 A car consists of various components such as an engine, wheels, brakes, a steering wheel, etc. We can mentally deconstruct a car into smaller parts that we can still comprehend.
 Now, if the car has a technical problem, we can usually make a fairly accurate guess about which of all these parts broke, even if you are not a car mechanic.
-With your own code, it should be the same.
+With code, it should be the same.

 ## Spaghetti code